SqrtNegInf/Rosettacode-Raku-Smoke/ReadMe.md

 Time passed.
 RFC's rained from the sky.
-I kept plugging away with Perl 5.

 Time passed.
 Children were born.
-I kept plugging away with Perl 5.

 Time passed.
 Hair turned gray.
-I kept plugging away with Perl 5.

 Time passed.
 Empires rose and fell.

-I kept plugging... (you get the idea)
+Time... (you get the idea)

+The whole time I kept plugging away with Perl 5, and happy to be doing so, but with the dream of merging the **Perl Way** with enhancements drawn from *APL*...

+But at the end of 2015 with the 6.c release looking like it really was going to happen, I decided to put some effort into learning the current state of Perl 6, via the examples on Rosettacode.
+And one of the first tasks I looked at was **broken**.
+Checked the current docs, saw the problem, thought:
+I can fix that...
+Kept pulling the thread on that sweater for 2+ years.

 ## Smoking is Good (for Perl 6)

-Precisely because of the very long gestation and continued evolution, Perl 6 tasks on Rosettacode were really susceptible to bit-rot.
-I remember some guy named [Tim](http://rosettacode.org/wiki/User:TimToady) found out that his own
+Precisely because of the very long gestation, and continued evolution, Perl 6 tasks on Rosettacode were really susceptible to bit-rot.
+I seem to remember some guy named [Tim](http://rosettacode.org/wiki/User:TimToady) found out that his own
 [Forest fire](http://rosettacode.org/wiki/Forest_fire)
-task was broken
+code was broken
-the day before he was jetting off to a conference where he wanted to use it as an example.
+the day before he was off to a conference where he wanted to demonstrate it.
+Oops. *Someone* had to do *something*.

+Daily testing results have been saved since 2016-09-01, at which point just under 600 tasks were in the system.
+In early 2018 task count plateaued at a bit over 900.
+For each task the `stdout` (and any `stderr`) are saved and tested against expected output

+Both MoarVM and JVM backends are being tested.
+MoarVM is `pull`'d daily, JVM less often, about once a month.
+Fewer tasks work with JVM.
+A couple dozen crash, and it's hard to get JVM to work with modules (in particular, tasks that produce image output are affected by this).

+Real Soon Now I will put up a pretty front-end, but for now you can view task status report in
+[glorious mono-chrome ASCII](meta/task.txt) (very suitable for grepping).

 ## Timeline

-Work began (though I didn't know it at the time) just before the 6.c *Christmas* release.
+Work began (though I didn't know it at the time) just before the *Christmas* release in late 2015.
+A lot of tasks worked as-is, but a wide variety of small changes were needed (turns out debugging is a pretty good way to learn a language).

-Daily smoke-testing results have been saved since 2016-09-01, at which point just under 600 tasks were in the system.

-Now substantially complete.
+Many of the initial fixes were handling fallout from the GLR (**Great List Refactor**), where the 'fix' was a single `|`, but the trick was finding out where it was needed...

+There were also Niecza-specific solutions, which were retired.

+Now substantially complete, 99+% of the time tasks "just work", aside from necessary under-the-hood upgrades like hash-key randomization.

+## Tools

+Using a small set of Perl 5 programs I wrote, which are [here](./bin).

+Why are these written in Perl 5 not Perl 6?
+In my defense, when I first started I didn't know Perl 6 that well.
+Plus, 6 wasn't always working 100%, so the tools might not have been reliable.

 ## MTYEWTKATLOP6ST
-#### More than you ever want to know about the logistics of Perl 6 smoke testing
+##### (more than you ever wanted to know about the logistics of Perl 6 smoke testing)

+### Header

 I keep track of the status of each task with custom header inserted right after the hash-bang line: